 While all of this was going on, I was living with a girl who LOVED pot.
 Like, LOVED it.
 And I thought she was the coolest person in the world, so I also wanted to love pot.

-It wasn’t until a year later, when I found a regular hookup that I started smoking daily.
+It wasn’t until a year later, when I found a regular supplier that I started smoking small amounts regularly.
 I was still on a lot of pills, but when I smoked cannabis, I just didn’t feel like taking them.
-I started feeling like they were making me feel sick.

 Marijuana taught me how to feel when something was making me feel shitty.
 Take note of this lesson, because it’s going to come up again…

 Cannabis and Exercise